Canadian patriotic music: Popular patriotic songs

 The Tragically Hip, a Canadian rock band active from 1984 until the death of lead singer and lyricist Gord Downie in 2017, were among the best-selling Canadian musicians in Canada.
 A widely noted signature element of the Hip's collective and Downie's solo catalogues was the extent to which they addressed Canadian themes.
 The Tragically Hip's relationship with patriotism and nationalism was complicated.
 "I’m not a nationalist," Downie told his biographer Michael Barclay; Downie said this "firmly," Barclay notes.
 "I started using Canadian references not just for their own sake, but because I wanted to pick up my birthright, which is this massive country full of stories," Downie continued.
-In The National Post, Dave Kaufman wrote "Although Downie sings of Canada, his songs are by no means patriotic, or no more than in the way that we're all influenced by where we're from.
+In the National Post, Dave Kaufman wrote "Although Downie sings of Canada, his songs are by no means patriotic, or no more than in the way that we're all influenced by where we're from.
 The band have never been so obvious as to drape themselves in a Canadian flag, but instead, they evoke that shared experience of what it's meant for many of us to grow up in Canada."
-In the Journal of Canadian Studies, political scientist Gregory Millard discussed the paradoxical question of why "deeply ambiguous and often critical references to Canada sufficed to raise The Hip to an extraordinary status as icons of Canadian nationalism."
+In the Journal of Canadian Studies, political scientist Gregory Millard discussed the paradoxical question of how "deeply ambiguous and often critical references to Canada sufficed to raise The Hip to an extraordinary status as icons of Canadian nationalism."
 Millard concluded that "Canada's position as a culturally peripheral nation is the key to explaining the incongruous appropriation of the Hip’s work for nationalist self-celebration."

+"Remembrance Day" is a 1987 rock song by Bryan Adams from his album Into the Fire.
+While commending the work of veterans it also carried an anti-war message.

+"Rise Again" is a 1993 Canadian country and folk single recorded by The Rankin Family from their album North Country, written by composer Leon Dubinsky, originally for a 1984 local stage musical revue.
+A song about resilience created during an economic crisis in the Rankins' and Dubinsky's home region Cape Breton Island, it reached number 12 on the RPM national singles chart, and became recognized as an unofficial anthem of Cape Breton.